akshay3001/methodology-widget-development/README.md

 + You need to access the template directly in JS
 + You need to get the data with an ajax call

-###Partials
+### LP/BB-Templates

-Partials are separate files which you can use them to decrease the big amount of code in the index.html file, it's quite easy to work with, basically what you need to do is call the lp-template directive.
+LP/BB-Templates are separate files which you can use them to decrease the big amount of code in the index.html file, it's quite easy to work with, basically what you need to do is call the lp-template directive.

-####How to use partials
+####How to use lp/bb-templates
 ```
 <body g:onload="requireWidget(__WIDGET__, 'scripts/main')" class="todo">
 	<div ng-controller="MainCtrl as mainCtrl">